steppedreckoner/TowerDefense/ReadMe.txt

 Old Changes:
+-Use JFileChooser for all file IO
+-Added executable jar with some example maps.

 -Pausing reworked so that enemies, towers and projectiles are still drawn while game is paused.
 -First version of tower menu added (Press 'T' and click on the base of the tower you want to place) -Towers only placed when selected from tower menu or by hotkey